 Even if you’ve lost every tooth in an arch, you can benefit from dental implants.
 Using just four to six strategically placed posts, we can keep full dentures in place and allow you to bite and chew just as confidently as you did before tooth loss.Learn More About Implant Dentures

 Although dental implants traditionally involve a healing period of several months in between placing the posts and attaching the abutment and restoration, you may not have the time to wait for your restored smile.
 We can customize your treatment with All-on-4/Teeth-in-a-Day, which takes advantage of the strongest part of your jaw, to give you your replacement teeth right away.Learn More About All-on-4

 Understanding the Cost of Dental Implants

-At first glance, dental implants are clearly more expensive than traditional dentures or bridges.
+At first glance, the cost of dental implants in New Orleans is clearly more expensive than traditional dentures or bridges.
 However, upon closer inspection, you’ll see that dental implants are actually the smarter financial choice.
 Traditional bridges and dentures need to be adjusted and replaced about every five to seven years, but implants can last for over 30 years.
 The cost of these replacements adds up, surpassing the initial cost of implants.
 Basically, you can consider your dental implants a long-term investment in your smile.

 At your consultation, we’ll evaluate your mouth and review your treatment options.
 Your implant treatment plan will be unique to you, adjusting according to the number of implants, the type of restoration, and the location of the implants.
 These factors will impact the associated cost.
 Our team offers several financial options to make dental implants more easily fit within your budget, and we will happily explain them to you during this initial visit.